 If you don’t have a paint sprayer, it is worth looking into renting one for the day.
 Or, if you’re a DIYer, I would recommend just buying one; I promise you’ll find ways to use it.
 (I basically spray everything I paint now – from furniture pieces to chairs to walls to fences and outdoor projects.)
 Here’s the Wagner paint sprayer I have and love.

 If you prefer to use a brush and roller, be sure to first brush the edges and inside of the panels, and then use a roller to roll all the flat surfaces on the face of the cabinet door.
-If you use the right paint, like I mentioned above, you wont be able to see any brush or roller marks!
+If you use the right paint, like I mentioned above, you’ll hardly be able to see any roller or brush marks.

 For perfectly clean lines between the cabinet and wall, it’s best to use painter’s tape to tape off the wall and/or ceiling that butts right up to the cabinet boxes.
 This is the only painter’s tape I trust for not allowing bleed through.